benperk/AzureFunctionConsumer/README.md

 + Cosmos DB
 + HTTP Trigger

+## Download the Azure Function Consumer program ##
+Download the AzureFunctionConsumer.dll and its dependencies from [here][LINK3].
+Take the most current version.

 ## Examples ##
 The following examples illustrate how to trigger and HTTP and an Event Hub bound Azure Function